 College Success Seminar (COL 101) is required of all first-time students taking 9 or more credit hours (5 hours or more in the summer session).
 This class helps students understand the many aspects of college life, such as procedures, campus resources, faculty expectations, study skills necessary for success, career exploration and technology used in college classes (including the use of SCC Connection and MOODLE).
 The course is offered in five-day intensive sessions during early January and August as well as 10-week sessions during the regular semesters.
 ESL 100 is the appropriate College Success Seminar course for non-native speakers.

 The faculty or staff member shall instruct students where to convene on the designated day.
 Students may be responsible for their own transportation if not provided by the college.
 As an officially sanctioned activity, students and faculty should make mutual arrangements in advance for any classes and other course work to be missed due to the field trip.
 View SCC Board policy 418 Field Trips.

-Students may not bring a guest into the classroom if the guest has not registered and paid for the class.
-If there are special circumstances, students should seek permission from the faculty member or department supervisor.
-Other areas of the campus also may have restrictions on guest attendance.
+Only students registered in a class are allowed in the classroom.
+On rare occasions, a guest may be allowed to sit in on a class if the instructor has granted prior consent.
+If an instructor has questions regarding the guest, they will consult with the program chair.
+Other areas of the campus may also have restrictions on guest attendance.
 Students should inquire with specific departments prior to bringing a guest.
 Guests are expected to comply with all campus policies and procedures and will be requested to leave if disturbing the learning environment.